 Over the years, many people have asked such questions as:

-Much has been written about what happened during the 1993 Lucasville (Ohio) Prison Uprising, particularly as it pertains to the tragic murder of correctional officer Robert Vallandingham.
-However, there has remained until recently an untold story within the bigger story that begs some questions: "Why did Keith LaMar wind up on Death Row when records show he was outside on the rec yard during the riot (which took place inside the L-block)? ...when the State of Ohio conceded he had nothing to do with the planning of the uprising? ...when he was never accused of killing the guard?"
+“How did Keith wind up on death row when records show he was outside on the rec yard while the riot was taking place inside? ...when the State of Ohio conceded he had nothing to do with the planning of the uprising? ...when he was never accused of killing the guard?"